openharmony/docs/en/application-dev/reference/apis-arkui/js-apis-arkui-node.md

 * [BuilderNode](./js-apis-arkui-builderNode.md#buildernode) module: provides APIs for creating a BuilderNode – a custom node that can be used to mount native components.
 Avoid mounting a BuilderNode as a child node to other custom nodes.

 * [FrameNode](./js-apis-arkui-frameNode.md#framenode) module: provides APIs for a FrameNode, which represents an entity node in the component tree.
-It can be used by a [NodeController](./js-apis-arkui-nodeController.md#nodecontroller) to mount a [BuilderNode](./js-apis-arkui-builderNode.md#buildernode) (that holds the to FrameNode) to a [\<NodeContainer>](arkui-ts/ts-basic-components-nodecontainer.md#nodecontainer) or mount a [RenderNode](./js-apis-arkui-renderNode.md#rendernode) to another FrameNode.
+It can be used by a [NodeController](./js-apis-arkui-nodeController.md#nodecontroller) to mount a [BuilderNode](./js-apis-arkui-builderNode.md#buildernode) (that holds the FrameNode) to a [NodeContainer](arkui-ts/ts-basic-components-nodecontainer.md#nodecontainer) or mount a [RenderNode](./js-apis-arkui-renderNode.md#rendernode) to another FrameNode.

-* [NodeController](./js-apis-arkui-nodeController.md#nodecontroller) module: provides APIs for managing custom nodes, such as creating, showing, and updating custom nodes, and APIs for mounting custom nodes to a [\<NodeContainer>](arkui-ts/ts-basic-components-nodecontainer.md#nodecontainer) component.
+* [NodeController](./js-apis-arkui-nodeController.md#nodecontroller) module: provides APIs for managing custom nodes, such as creating, showing, and updating custom nodes, and APIs for mounting custom nodes to a [NodeContainer](arkui-ts/ts-basic-components-nodecontainer.md#nodecontainer) component.

 * [Graphics](./js-apis-arkui-graphics.md#graphics) module: provides APIs for defining attributes of a custom node.

 * [RenderNode](./js-apis-arkui-renderNode.md#rendernode) module: provides APIs for creating a RenderNode in custom drawing settings with C APIs.

-* [XComponentNode](./js-apis-arkui-xcomponentNode.md#xcomponentnode) module: provides APIs a XComponentNode – a **\<XComponent>** in the component tree.
-You can write EGL/OpenGL ES and media data and display it on the **\<XComponent>**, whose rendering type can be dynamically modified.
+* [XComponentNode](./js-apis-arkui-xcomponentNode.md#xcomponentnode) module: provides APIs a XComponentNode, an **XComponent** in the component tree.
+You can write EGL/OpenGL ES and media data and display it on the **XComponent**, whose rendering type can be dynamically modified.

 > **NOTE**
 >